 Secondly, people tolerate cannabis better than prescription painkillers, like morphine and opiates.
 Over time, the risk of addiction to opiates like morphine is much greater than the risk of addiction to cannabis.
 Basically, as Garcia experienced, the adverse effects of morphine were unpleasant and unbearable.
-On the flip side, cannabis’ adverse effects, if experienced, are mild and short-lived.
+On the flip side, cannabis’ adverse effects, if experienced, are mild and temporary.
 They can include light headedness, or dizzyness.
 No one has died from cannabis.
 Many people every day continue to die from opiate overdoses.

 Garcia isn’t the only one to switch from a possibly dangerous prescription for chronic pain to cannabis.
 Further, more and more people continue to reduce their reliance on prescriptions, and use cannabis instead.
 Here are studies showing the effect of legal cannabis across Washington, Oregon and elsewhere.
 The more widely available medical cannabis is, the lower the rates of opiate overdose and addiction.

 Cannabis and Nerve Pain — Where to Start?